georgeyean/tm_analyzer/README.md

 ## Usage:

-1. in replication.R, simply modify as you wish:
+In replication.R, simply modify as you wish:

 modify your sup and sub range
 ```javascript